 - It leads to the invention: Monopolists, in an attempt to have full control of the market, do engage in intensive research, leading to inventions.

 - Better use of resources: Resources available to a monopolist are utilized to maximize production.

 - Increase in supply: Economies of scale production enjoy by monopoly usually lead to an increase in the supply of the commodity in question.

-- Greater opportunity to expand operations: There is greater opportunity to expands operations because uncertainty usually associated with j of free competition has been eliminated.
+- Greater opportunity to expand operations: There is a greater opportunity to expand operations because uncertainty usually associated with j of free competition has been eliminated.

 Disadvantages of Monopoly

 (1) Danger of exploitation: Monopoly leads to exploitation of the consumers

 (2) It leads to hoarding: The desire for super normal profit by the monopolist may lead to restriction in output and hoarding

 (3) Decline in efficiency: The absence of competition often leads to a decline in efficiency.

 (4) Over-production and waste: A monopolist may over-produce, lead